MaxwellMeyer/mar-cr2/README.md

 #### Written by Maxwell Meyer

 ### This is the webpage for my second code review at Epicodus.
-The user can fill out the form by answering all of the questions and submitting the form, which will then evaluate the input responses and make a suggestion for a programming language based on the input received.
+The user can choose to enter a UserName, and then proceed to fill out the form by answering all of the questions and clicking the results button, which will submit the form and then evaluate the input responses, returning a suggestion for a programming language based on the input received.